March 13, 2007

 Whatever happens, I hope the gardens are saved as they are a classic Thomas Church design.

 No new garages explained: The planning department recently proposed a policy that makes it very difficult to add new garages.
 Virtually all homes built before 1913 will be deemed structures of architectural or historical merit and, as such, will have to follow tough new regulations if the home owner wants to add a garage.
-The policy can be found at the link below.
+The policy can be found here.

 Garage installation contractors are reeling from this ruling with an 80% drop off in business.